-Maysville Community and Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Maysville Community and Technical College.
+Maysville Community and Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Questions about the accreditation of Maysville Community and Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Maysville Community & Technical College Substantive Change Policy and Procedure